nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### keybase
-The keybase username identifier.
+The keybase username identifier for the technical contact for this Tor relay.
 This identifier MUST be usable to create a valid keybase.io profile url.

 length: < 50 characters